forrcaho/vscode-chuck/README.md

 <!-- markdownlint-disable MD033 -->

 # vscode-chuck

-This extension is for the [ChucK music programming language](http://chuck.cs.princeton.edu/).
+This extension is for the [ChucK music programming language](http://chuck.stanford.edu/).
 It implements:

-* Syntax highlighting
+- Syntax highlighting
-* Syntax checking
+- Syntax checking
-* A command to play the ChucK file in the active editor window, and a command to kill any Chuck process started this way.
+- A command to play the ChucK file in the active editor window, and a command to kill any Chuck process started this way.

-The syntax checking feature relies on  ChucK's `--syntax` command-line switch, which has not yet made it into an official release version.
-You will need to build ChucK from the [Github source](https://github.com/ccrma/chuck) to use this.
-For that reason, this feature is disabled by default.
+The syntax checking feature relies on ChucK's `--syntax` command-line switch, which has been in the official release since at least 1.5.x.
+The syntax checking does not know about objects defined in other files that are intended to be available at runtime using `Machine.add()`, so multi-file projects will contain suprious errors.
+For this reason, syntax checking is turned off by default.
+Any suggestions for handling multi-file project syntax checking would be most welcome; code fixes doubly so.

 The syntax checker reports errors at the location given by ChucK's error messages.
 These can be a bit off; the actual error may be just before the marked section; look backwards